Matthewt303/frc-comp-analysis/README.md

 - Two folders with at least two SMLM localisation files in each folder for comparative analysis
 - OR one folder with at least two SMLM localisation files for comparative analysis
+- SMLM localisation file(s) as .csv, with frames, x, and y in columns 2, 3, and 4, respectively.

 ## Installation